dericksozo/derickruiz.github.io/_posts/2017-01-03-pinterest-javascript-sdk-authentication.markdown

     });
 }</code></pre>

-This method confused me the most because I thought it was making an http request for some reason to check the session, but it doesn't do anything but set the object you've specificed internally.
+This method confused me the most because I thought it was making an http request for some reason to check the session, but it doesn't do anything but set the object you've specified internally.
 Also, if you don't set the object like that with both of the keys the SDK will throw an error when you make a request using one of the other convenience methods like `PDK.me`, `PDK.pin`, or `PDK.request` and say `A request was made on behalf of a user before they were authenticated.`

 ## Conclusion